-Poor White by Sherwood Anderson (Pre-order)
+Poor White by Sherwood Anderson

-With a new introduction by Anne Trubek
+With a new introduction by John Lingan

 Hugh McVey moves from Missouri to the agrarian town of Bidwell, Ohio.
 He invents a mechanical cabbage planter to ease the burden of famers, but an investor in town exploits his product, which fails to succeed.
 His next invention, a corn cutter, makes him a millionaire and transforms Bidwell into a center of manufacturing.
 McVey, perennially lonely and ruminative, meets Clara Butterworth, who attends college at nearby Ohio State and is perennially harassed by her potential matches.
-Published one year after Winesburg, Ohio, in 1920, Poor White has a modernist style, an realist attention to every day life, and an eerily contemporary resonance.
+Published one year after Winesburg, Ohio, in 1920, Poor White has a modernist style, a realist attention to every day life, and an eerily contemporary resonance.